ShiftMediaProject/FFVS-Project-Generator/readme.txt

 The project generator will also check the availability of dependencies.
 Any enabled options must have the appropriate headers installed in OutputDir* otherwise an error will be generated.

+Sevaral automated batch files are supplied with the project that can be used to generate FFmpeg projects based on dependencies provided by ShiftMediaProject (smp_project_generate_gpl etc.).
+These batch files can be used to build projects based on various configurations and they can also optionally download all the appropriate dependency libraries that are supplied by ShiftMediaProject.

 Many of the possible FFmpeg dependencies (and there dependencies) are available in the ShiftMediaProject repositories.
 However the following is a list of extra dependency options that require external downloads:
     1) opengl (requires glext)